Aenariss/DIP/content-blocking/README.md

 Please, read the **IMPORTANT** section in this file before launching anything.

 The files in this folder are used to measure the effectivity of given content-blocking tools.
+Launch all files mentioned from inside the root folder only -> you should be in ./DIP/content-blocking!

 - ``./source/config.py`` -- user options for the evaluation, includes browsers/extensions to test
 - ``./results`` -- results of the evaluation, automatically created after starting the program